MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/intent-detection/index.md

 ---
-title: Intent Detection
+title: Intent Detection using LLMs
-seo_title: Intent Detection
+seo_title: Intent Detection using LLM
 summary:
 description: Learn more about Intent Detection and how we can predict user intent using Langchain and LLMs.
 slug: intent-detection